janEntikan/panda3d-docs/programming/networking/distributed/time-manager.rst

 clients if they define interest in the specific zone the manager has been created in.

-Clients may also simply access the time manager from the timeManager variable defined in the CR when it has been created on the AI and the client has stated interest in the zone the time manager lives in.
+Clients may also simply access the time manager from the time_manager variable defined in the CR when it has been created on the AI and the client has stated interest in the zone the time manager lives in.